 Once home, frantic, helpless, young Ahmad started his search for scarce oxygen concentrator and soon came to know about the NGO Help Together Foundation, which lends them for free.
 Within a couple of minutes, a volunteer knocked on his door and gave him the equipment and trained him to use it.

 Young Ahmad shouldered the responsibility to serve his father and help him as he did not want other family members to contract the infection.
 But soon symptoms began to show up and after getting himself tested he was also diagnosed with bilateral pneumonia and admitted to SKIMS JVC, Bemina and put on oxygen support.
 This time it was his cousin who accompanied him to the hospital.
 But he recuperated soon and was discharged.

 “I have lost almost 8 kgs in just two weeks after contracting the virus,” Ahmad.
 Tragically the machine given by the NGO is still with them and it is free of cost.

-Help Together Foundation with 25 volunteers, most of them young has been serving society long before the pandemic, driven by the desire to uplift marginalized section of society by providing healthcare, education and livelihood.
+Help Together Foundation with 25 volunteers, most of them young has been serving society long before the pandemic, driven by the desire to uplift marginalized sections of society by providing healthcare, education and livelihood.
 Even during previous lockdowns and crises when health was not a priority, the organisation helped the vulnerable and destitute by sponsoring their monthly food rations and financial aid.

 But when the pandemic returned to Kashmir, the group started collecting funds for procuring oxygen concentrators, cylinders and other medical equipment.
 Funded generously by people, its volunteers started to deliver services free of cost and worked day and night to address the distress calls.